 Many believe that his mental health issues during this time contributed to the false stories.

 2003: Rick Bragg receives criticism for not crediting the intern he sent to research a story.
-Instead, he wrote the piece like first hand reporting.
+Instead, he wrote the piece like first-hand reporting.
 In his defense, he revealed that this is common practice among some busy journalists.

 2004: Dan Rather, Mary Mapes, and other journalists take heat over their reporting that George W. Bush received preferential treatment in his military service.
 Reports asserted that key documents may have been edited or forged.
-Several key personnel resign and Rather’s retirement followed shortly after.
+Several key personnel resigns and Rather’s retirement followed shortly after.

 2005: Mitch Albom and several other reporters are suspended from the Detroit Free Press over allegations that they fabricated parts of a story, saying players attended a game when they did not.